dewenni/ESP_Buderus_KM271/changeNew.md

 ## changelog

 - change mqtt Library to [mathieucarbou/MycilaMQTT](https://github.com/mathieucarbou/MycilaMQTT)
-- update AsyncTCP library to [mathieucarbou/AsyncTCP](https://github.com/mathieucarbou/AsyncTCP) v3.2.10
+- update AsyncTCPSock library to [mathieucarbou/AsyncTCPSock](https://github.com/mathieucarbou/AsyncTCPSock) v3.2.10
+- change communication from SSE to websocket
 - add "Mode: SystemLog" to the WebUI Logger function that shows the ESP_LOG messages
 - add mqtt information to webUI
 - remove "uptime" from MQTT discovery, because it floods the log #108
 - fix typo "Ferhler" in OTA Dialog #108
 - clean unused webUI texts
 - update Descriptions for Ethernet and Exhaust Sensor in README.md
+- add watchdog to automatically reboot if ESP is getting stuck